coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - Signet Ring Chance (%): The probability to gain at least 1 Signet Ring Half B after fighting a monster for Signet Time (h) hours.
  - Attacks Made per second: Average number of calls to attackEnemy() per second.
 This can be used to determine most combat potion charge usages, ammunition usage and rune usage.
  - Attacks Taken per second: Average number of calls to attackPlayer() per second.
 This can be used to determine potion charge usage for combat potions that consume charges on enemy attacks.
+ - Simulation Time: The amount of time it took to simulate the monster/dungeon in ms. Useful for disabling areas that take a long time to simulate.
+Note that this is the time the simulation of a single monster takes on a simulation worker/thread.
 7. Click on a bar to view detailed information about that monster/dungeon.
  - You can click Inspect Dungeon to view the simulation results for individual monsters inside a dungeon.
 Note that the average time in this view is the time required to defeat the quantity of that monster in the dungeon.
 8. Export Data to your Clip Board by clicking the Export Data button.